Sai Pallavi: Accolades

 Pallavi was honoured with Kalaimamani in the year 2021 by the Government of Tamil Nadu.
-She has won six Filmfare Awards South from ten nominations — Best Female Debut – South for Premam, Best Actress – Telugu for Fidaa and Love Story, and Critics Best Actress – Telugu for Shyam Singha Roy and Virata Parvam, and Best Actress – Tamil for Gargi.
+For the film Gargi, She won a Tamil Nadu State Film Award for Best Actres.
+She also won seven Filmfare Awards South from eleven nominations — Best Female Debut – South for Premam, Best Actress – Telugu for Fidaa and Love Story, and Critics Best Actress – Telugu for Shyam Singha Roy and Virata Parvam, and Best Actress – Tamil for Gargi and Amaran.